 WARNING: To help reduce the potential for infection and/or other complications, do not reuse.
+Do not use if package is damaged or opened.
 If discomfort or any sign of trauma occurs, discontinue use immediately and consult your healthcare professional.

-PRECAUTION: Please consult a healthcare professional before using this product if any of the following conditions are present: Severed urethra, unexplained urethral bleeding, pronounced stricture, false passage, urethritis - inflammation of the urethra, prostatitis - inflammation of the prostate gland, epididymitis - inflammation of the epididymis (testicle tube).
+PRECAUTION: Please consult a healthcare professional before using this product if any of the following conditions are present: Severed urethra, unexplained urethral bleeding, pronounced stricture, false passage, urethritis - inflammation of the prostate gland, epididymitis - inflammation of the epididymitis (testicle tube).
 Self-catheterisation should follow the plan of care and advice given by your healthcare professional and be carried out only in accordance with the instructions for use provided.
 Because catheterisation frequency varies by person, the recommended frequency of your catheterisation should be provided by your healthcare professional.
 For any other questions about your catheterisation, please contact your healthcare professional.